PashaMoj/STCC-MAC-PHM/README.md

 For some detailed discussion on concepts and applications, see:

-- M. A. Pasha, R. Deardon and M. A. Rahim, Multi-response and Multi-cause Process Monitoring by Applying Proportional Hazards Model in Optimal Design of T2 Control Charts (Under Revision)

 - M. A. Pasha, M. Bameni Moghadam, N. Nematollahi & S. Fani (2017): A generalized model for multiplicity-cause economic and economic statistical design of Xbar control charts with proportional hazards shock model, Communications in Statistics - Simulation and